dudinda/MVPTemplate/README.md

 5. If necessary, create a base form to handle write/read from another thread or access the aggregator or application controller.
 6. Implement the <code>IMainView</code> interface for your main form.
 In case of WinForms you can use the <code>Aggregator.Unpublish</code> inside the <code>Dispose</code> call.
 Replace the generated dispose with the <code>new</code> syntax or remove it in the case of a singleton, delegating the disposing call to a DI-container.
 7. You can inject the singleton instance of the <code>IEventAggregator</code> into your main form or expose elements to a form event binder component.
 Bind the defined domain event.
 8. Register your main view and its event binder in the <code>UIStartup</code>.
-You can declare the main view as a singleton to inject it to child views.
+You can declare the main view as a singleton to inject it to child views and access control properties via the exposer cast.
 9. Inside the Program class use the static state machine to <code>AppLifecycle.Build\<UIStartup\></code> and <code>AppLifecycle.Run\<MainPresenter\></code>.
 ***
 ## WFMDI